GallagherStephen/MobileProjectDevDiary/README.md

 -added that each level enemy count is higher to make each level harder -added 5 baston servers (enemy) to level 3

+## 13/12/2020
+- copied current "status" of scenes 1-3 including end game scene and renamed them to create a Local Multiplayer.
+- linked all multiplayer scenes to transition between them by end of scene triggers and by button press's to load next scene.

 [Back To The Top](#MobileProjectDevDiary)

 ---